Isidore-Newman-School/Creative-Coding-2017/Git Instructions/2_cloning.md

 ## Navigate to local directory

 In Git for Windows (or in a terminal window if you're on Mac OS/ Linux) navigate to the folder *on you computer* where you'd like the local copy of your repository to live.

+1. If you don't already have a *Creative Coding* folder on your computer, create it now.
-You may want to create a folder first, and then change into that directory.
+2. Change into that directory.

 If you'd like your GitHub repo to be saved in the "Coding" folder, cd to this directory: